|

 Occurrence

-Compounds that contain this element have been observed in outer
+that contain this element have been observed in outer space.
+Nitrogen-14

-space.
-Nitrogen-14 is created as part of the fusion processes in stars.
-Nitrogen is a large
+is created as part of the fusion processes in stars.
+Nitrogen is

-and has now been detected in interstellar space
+for some time, and has now been detected in interstellar space by

 Compounds